 - It is the responsibility of the grant recipient to notify the Society prior to publication.

 All grantees must provide copies of publications reporting on research supported in whole or in part by the Huntington Society.
 In addition, all grantees must provide a brief summary, in lay language, of the results of their work, within 3 months of the mid-point of their work and again within 3 months upon completion of the grant.

 viii) Patents and Intellectual Property: The Huntington Society of Canada reserves the right to participate in any royalty stream from patentable discoveries arising from research funded in whole or in part by the Society.

 ix) Acknowledgement of Support: The Huntington Society of Canada should be acknowledged in all publications, presentations, and other public information relating to research supported in whole or in part by the Society.

 How to Apply

-- a) Full applications, original hard copy and electronic version, due no later than 3pm ET on April 24, 2019.
+- i) Full applications (electronic copy) due no later than 3pm ET on July 8, 2022.

-- b) The application form is available here and must comply with the requirement to include an appropriate structured lay summary of the proposed work.
+- ii) The application form is available Here (link to application) and must comply with the requirement to include an appropriate structured lay summary of the proposed work.

-- c) Comprehensive CV of the PI should be completed using the Canadian Common CV as a guide, details of which can be found at: http://www/cihr-irsc.gc.ca/e/45641.html
+iii) Comprehensive CV of the PI should be completed using the NIH Biosketch format.

 Questions may be directed to: